wp-plugins/enhancejs/readme.txt

 === Plugin Name ===
 Contributors: Ramoonus
 Donate link: http://www.ramoonus.nl/donate/
-Tags: enhance, enhancejs, javascript, progressive enhancement Requires at least: 2.3
+Tags: enhance, enhancejs, javascript, progressive enhancement, filament group Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.9
-Stable tag: 1.1
+Stable tag: 1.1.1

 EnhanceJS is a new Javascript framework designed to improve the application of Progressive Enhancement.

 == Description ==
-EnhanceJS is a new Javascript framework designed to improve the application of Progressive Enhancement by first testing browser capabilities for key Javascript and CSS support before applying advanced styles and scripts to the page.
+Enhance.js  is a small JavaScript framework designed to help developers determine if a browser is qualified for enhancements, and load specific enhancements for that browser via a single, concatenated request (one for CSS and one for JavaScript).
+Copyright 2012 @scottjehl, @beep, @wilto, @maggiewachs, and Filament Group, Inc.
+Dual license: MIT or GPLv3

 EnhanceJS is developed and maintained by Filament Group, Inc. and was developed as part of the book "Designing With Progressive Enhancement" (Peachpit).

+For more information about see [Filament/EnhanceJS on GitHub](https://github.com/filamentgroup/enhance).

 == Installation ==
 1. Upload `enhancejs/` to the `/wp-content/plugins/` directory